Nizamabad North mandal

 Nizamabad North is an administrative district located in the revenue division and city of Nizamabad under Nizamabad Urban Constituency.
 It is one of the 27 mandals within Nizamabad District in the Indian state of Telangana.

 On 11 October 2016, the government of Telangana reorganized the districts and mandals of the state.
 During reorganisation, the erstwhile Nizamabad mandal was divided into four mandals namely Nizamabad North, Nizamabad South, Nizamabad Rural and Mugpal.

 Administration

 Governed by Nizamabad Municipal Corporation, the Nizamabad North mandal along with Nizamabad South and Nizamabad Rural represent the Lok Sabha constituency of Nizamabad in the state of Telangana.

 Municipal Wards

-Out of the 60 municipal wards in the city 25 wards are administrated under Nizamabad North, the rest of the wards are in Nizamabad South.
+Out of the 60 municipal wards in the city 25 wards are administered under Nizamabad North, the rest of the wards are in Nizamabad South.

 The ward numbers under Nizamabad North : 1 to 10, 27, 37 to 50.